 Sam Ruben’s Mission to Empower Veterans Through Real Estate

-Dallas real estate developer Sam Ruben is on a mission not just to build quality, attainable homes but also to teach service members how to get into construction and build wealth by leveraging their VA loans.
+Dallas real estate developer Sam Ruben is on a mission not just to build quality, affordable homes but also to teach service members how to get into construction and build wealth by leveraging their VA loans.
 She wishes she had been given this information.

 “I was in the service for 13 years—they do not tell you about all of the benefits that you qualify for; there’s so much misinformation,” Ruben said.